xxxxxyz/phase-0-pac-3-intro-to-functions-lab/README.md

 cased version of it is (not surprisingly) uppercase.
 It should not come as a surprise, therefore, that comparing them with the equality operator (`===`) returns false.
 What do you think will happen if we initialize `string` to "HELLO!" instead?
-Play around with different values for `string` in [replit][] and see what happens.
+Play around with different values for `string` and see what happens.
 Also try doing the same thing with `toLowerCase()` and make sure you understand what's happening.

 Basically, if we compare a string to its uppercased (or lowercased) version and the two values are equal, then we know that the original string is uppercase (or